 Sign up to receive email updates on this project.

-The 2021 Nondiscrimination and Equity Plan is Available Now!
+The 2021 Nondiscrimination and Equity Plan has been adopted by the TPO Board!

 For more information, please email or call Joshua Barber at BarberJ@plancom.org or call (813) 576-2313.

-The Hillsborough Transportation Planning Organization (TPO) is required to develop and adopt a Title VI and Nondiscrimination Plan to demonstrate compliance with the range of Federal nondiscrimination authorities.
-The Hillsborough TPO Nondiscrimination Plan was last adopted by the TPO Board in 2018, and was the first major update in nearly 10 years.
+The Hillsborough Transportation Planning Organization (TPO) is required to develop and adopt a Nondiscrimination Plan to demonstrate compliance with the range of Federal nondiscrimination law such as Title VI of the Civil Rights Act and the Americans with Disabilities Act.
+The Hillsborough TPO adopted a Nondiscrimination Plan in 2018, which was the first major update in nearly 10 years.

 Guidance from USDOT provides a best practice of updating our Nondiscrimination Plan every three years.
 With the renewed interest in racial justice and equity nationwide and within Plan Hillsborough, and the passing of a Racial Equity Resolution in August 2020 by the TPO, it was decided that the 2021 update presents an opportunity to expand the TPO Nondiscrimination Plan to incorporate the Hillsborough City-County Planning Commission.